-Fires shaped much of the landscape in ancient Greece; set mostly by invaders in pre-classical times, sometimes the fires were also set by Greeks themselves.
+Fires shaped much of the landscape in ancient Greece, set mostly by invaders in pre-classical times.
+Fires were also sometimes set by Greeks themselves.

 According to an article written by L.G.
 Liacos entitled “Present Studies and History of Burning in Greece,” the Mediterranean climate in Greece, with dry, long, hot summers is ideal for forests.

-Liacos, a professor at the School of Agriculture and Forestry at the Aristotle University of Thessaloniki, argues that in prehistoric times Greece was totally covered by thick forests, with the only exception being the summits of high mountains rising above the treeline.
+Liacos, a professor at the School of Agriculture and Forestry at the Aristotle University of Thessaloniki, argues that in prehistoric times, Greece was entirely covered by thick forests, with the only exception being the summits of high mountains rising above the tree line.

 Greece was full of large forests